 CD203 CERTIFICATION PREPARATION FOR THE ADMINISTRATIVE MEDICAL ASSISTANT (2.0 credit/21 clock hours) This course supplements the on-the-job training of the internship.
 The purpose is to help students become more professional by assisting the student to be better prepared for the certification examination as provided by applicable professional organizations.
-Prerequisites: Intro to the Health Care Field, ICD Coding II, Health Data Content and Reimbursement, Medical Documentation Applications, CPT-4, Microsoft Office or Microsoft Excel, Medical Administrative Skills II, Medical Insurance Forms, Practice Management & EHR.
+Prerequisites: Intro to the Health Care Field, ICD Coding II, Health Data Content and Reimbursement, Medical Documentation Applications, CPT-4, Microsoft Office or Microsoft Excel, Medical Administrative Skills II, Medical Insurance Forms or Principles of Medical Insurance, and Practice Management & EHR.